-d) Dedicated email ID for reporting suspected frauds
+d) Dedicated email ID and phone number for reporting suspected frauds e) Mystery shopping and reviews f) Importance of early detection of frauds

-Banks can have dedicated email IDs for customers to report any fraudulent activity that they may notice.
+Banks can have dedicated email IDs and phone numbers for customers to report any fraudulent activity that they may notice.
 A dedicated team can be created to reply to customer queries and concerns through the above email IDs.
 Phone banking officers and branch staff should also be trained on response to customers' queries and concerns on frauds.